 Turkey and Switzerland had been very dear friends of mine this year.
 They helped me recharge my heart and soul, and they filled my passport with good memories.

 The fruits of my labour have finally blossomed.
-I landed an exciting new job that shifted my career path into a direction I was so thrilled to be a part of: destination weddings.
+I landed an exciting new job I was so thrilled to be a part of: destination weddings.

 After years of working in mundane non-profit jobs with no growth, or high-intensity corporate jobs with a toxic environment, I shifted to Travel & Tourism and Weddings.
 These were industries I always admired from afar, and secretly had a passion for.
 I finally gave it a try even though I went down a pay scale.
 To me, it was worth it.
 I very quickly felt like I belonged there.
-I had a fresh new title, and I had a team of colleagues that I formed deep friendships with.
+I had a fresh new title, and I had a team of colleagues I easily called friends.